Special to the Star

 “I just lived a life,” admits Harmer, who lives north of Kingston and whose band consists of drummer Dani Nash, bass player Zach Bines, keyboardist Kelly McMichael and guitarist Gord Tough.

 “I invested more in relationships in my life.
-I got to do these different travel experiences.
-I got to go up all over Labrador and Greenland.
-I went far up to the central coast of British Columbia.
+I got to do these different travel experiences all over Labrador and Greenland – and far up the central coast of British Columbia.